From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Google Maps photo of Venice In before it closed.

-By the time the restaurant closed in 2014 its capacity was 465 which speaks to its popularity.
-Chuck Caniglia said in an interview with Omaha Magazine that “I never worked anywhere else.
+After it closed, Chuck Caniglia said in an interview with Omaha Magazine that “I never worked anywhere else.
 That was our life, we felt honored to continue Dad’s work, and we enjoyed our customers so much.
 I miss interacting with them the most.”
-In 2015 Venice Inn was razed to make way for a strip mall that includes Legend’s Patio Grill and Bar which coincidentally was also run by two brothers.

 The strip mall with Legen’s Patio Grill and Bar where Venice Inn once sat at 69th and Pacific.